Twin-width of graphs with tree-structured decompositions: Twin-width of graphs with small separators

 \begin{proof} We proceed by induction on the height of \(t\) in the tree \(T\).
 If \(t\) is a leaf, then \(G_t=P_t=\widetilde{P}_t\) and we can use a contraction sequence of \(\widetilde{P}_t\) respecting \(S_t\).

-Thus, assume that \(t\) is not a leaf and assume the claim is true for all vertices of \(T\) below~\(t\).
+Thus, assume that \(t\) is not a leaf and assume the claim is true for all nodes of \(T\) below~\(t\).
 Let \(c_1,\dots,c_\ell\) be the children of \(t\) in \(T\).
 By the induction hypothesis,

 Thus, we find complete contraction sequences of all \(G_{c_i}\) respecting \(S_{c_i}\) within the required width bounds.
 Because the graphs \(G_{c_i}\) and \(G_{c_j}\) for distinct \(i\) and \(j\) only intersect in \(S_{c_i}\cap S_{c_j}\), which are not contracted, we do not create red edges between the different graphs \(G_{c_i}\) nor between these graphs and their parent separators.
 Thus, we can combine these contraction sequences without exceeding our width bounds.
-This results in the graph \(\widetilde{P}_t\), where possibly some red edges are still black.
+This results in the graph \(\widetilde{P}_t\), where possibly some red edges within child separators of \(B_t\) are missing or black.
 We can thus in a final step apply a contraction sequence of \(\widetilde{P}_t\) respecting \(S_t\).